LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 ----------

-.. index:: random; heads or tails exercise exercise; heads or tails heads or tails exercise
+.. index:: Random; heads or tails exercise exercise; heads or tails heads or tails exercise